engtuncay/engtuncay.github.io/blockchain/solidity-intro.md

 }
 ```

-For example, price is a state variable.
+For example, price and location are state variables (fields of the contract).

-### Constant Variables

-To declare a constant, so a special variable whose value cannot be changed, use the constant keyword.

 I declared another state variable called *location* of type string that is constant.
 We suppose that the location of the property cannot change.

+✔ Assigning value is mandatory

-It's mandatory to specify the value of the constant when declaring it.
-If you omit the value, you'll get a compiler error.
-This is an error: uninitialized constant variable.
+It's *mandatory* to specify the value of the constant when declaring it !!!
+If you omit the value, you'll get a *compiler error*.
+This is an error: *uninitialized constant variable*.

-### Undefined or null values do not exist
+✔ Undefined or null values do not exist

-In Solidity, the concept of undefined or null values does not exist!
-When you declare new variables, they always have a default value depending on their type.
+In Solidity, the concept of *undefined or null* values does not exist !!!
+When you declare new variables, they always have a *default value* depending on their type.
 For example, the default value of an int variable is zero.

-**Not:**

-If you try to change the value of a variable **after you declare it**, you'll get an error, for example, writing `price=100` it's not permitted in Solidity.
+✏ Note: If you try to change the value of a variable *after you declare it*, you'll get an error, for example, writing `price=100` it's not permitted in Solidity.
 There is a compilation error.

 ```js
 contract Property {